A physical noise model for quantum measurements: Introduction

 In the following, we will give a brief overview of the different results in this work.

 In the case of POVMs with two outcomes, we shall assume that the system $\rho\in \C^d$ is coupled to a probe given by a two-level system $\beta\in\C^2$, that we fix initially in $\ketbra 0 0$ (in the perfect measurement context).
 Considering a probe observable $A=\lambda_0\ketbra 0 0+\lambda_1 \ketbra 1 1$, the probability of obtaining the outcome $i\in\{0,1\}$ system will induce a POVM with two outcomes $\mathcal{A}$.
 This POVM depends on the structure of the interaction between the system and the probe modelled by a bipartite unitary operator $U\in\mathcal U(d\cdot2)$.
 Next, to introduce our main \emph{ physical noise model} based on the \emph{indirect measurement process}, we shall assume that initially the probe is given by a general two-level state $\beta\in\C^2$ which is interpreted as a noisy perturbation of $\ketbra 00$ (the probe is not perfectly prepared or is perturbed before interacting with the system).
 In this context we still consider the same probe observable $A=\lambda_0\ketbra 0 0+\lambda_1 \ketbra 1 1$.
 This time the probability of obtaining the outcome $i\in\{0,1\}$ will induce the POVM $\mathcal{A}^{\beta}$ that will depend on $\beta$ and the block elements of $U$ (as in the perfect case).
+In our model, we shall assume that the unitaries generating the evolution are random.
+This consideration is an approximation of a possible description of different unknown degrees of freedom generating the evolution with a random Hamiltonian of the system coupled with a probe.
+The use of random unitaries will allow us to simplify the description of our model as a first approximation.
 Our noise model \emph{emerges naturally}, by considering a random model for $U$ and taking the average of $\mathcal{A}^{\beta}$ with respect to the distribution of the interaction unitary $U$.
 This procedure gives rise to the \emph{noisy two outcome POVM} $\mathbb E[\mathcal{A}^{\beta}]=(\mathbb{E}[A_0^{\beta}],\mathbb{E}[A_1^{\beta}])$, where its elements are given by:

 Naturally, we obtain a noisy POVM of the form \eqref{eq:noisePOVM}.
 The particularity is that it is close to the depolarizing noise model where the indices of the effect operators inside the trace are switched.
 While usual models such as uniform or depolarizing are usually introduced as ad-hoc noisy POVMs, our model is physically motivated through indirect measurement.
 Interestingly, we end up with a "model close to" the depolarising model where the usual noise parameters are switched.